zhmcclient/zhmccli/docs/installation.rst

   * LPARs to be accessed

-  For details, see the :term:`HMC Operations Guide`.
+  For details, see the :term:`HMC Help`.

-  A step-by-step description for a similar use case can be found in chapter 11, section "Enabling the System z HMC to work the Pacemaker STONITH Agent", in the :term:`KVM for IBM z Systems V1.1.2 System Administration` book.

 .. _`Setting up firewalls or proxies`: